 Patrick Guyton has combined his passion for ancient art techniques with a tenacious work ethic to create a truly unique body of work.
 Guyton’s art is a sight to behold.
 He carefully hand-applies [...]

-In 1997, Guyton joined Linda Jones Enterprises/Warner Bros as a background painter for legendary cartoonist and animator Chuck Jones.
-During this time he was privileged to study under Maurice Noble, who played a role in shaping the animation industry since the 1950s.
-Guyton designed and painted many background scenes for Jones, the most notable being the background scene for the “What’s Opera, Doc?” a limited edition animation celluloid (cel).
-This animation cel was included in the film’s preservation in the National Film Registry and was the first cartoon deemed by the United States Library of Congress as being among the most culturally, historically and aesthetically significant films of our time.
-Guyton was also commissioned by Looney Tunes/McKimson Productions where he became the background painter for classic animator, Robert McKimson, working on McKimson’s Limited Edition Sports Animation Cels.
+In 1997, Guyton joined Linda Jones Enterprises/Warner Bros as a background painter for the legendary cartoonist and animator Chuck Jones.
+During this time, he was also privileged to study under Maurice Noble, who had played a huge role in shaping the animation industry since the 1950s.
+Guyton designed and painted many background scenes for Jones, the most notable being the background for a limited-edition animation cel from the famous Bugs Bunny cartoon “What’s Opera, Doc?”